earner-ai/earner-resources/content/resources/employed/new-job-advice.md

 source: ["TE Palvelut"]
 ---

-## I'm about to start a new job.
-Any advice?

 1. Within the first week of employment, sign an employment contract with your employer.
 If they don’t provide you one, you can bring your own contract by using a template.
 To see an example template, <a href="https://www.tyosuojelu.fi/documents/95118/1478089/Contract_of_employment">click here</a>.

 For more information about employement contracts, please <a href="http://www.te-palvelut.fi/te/en/jobseekers/finding_job/employment_relationship/beginning_employment/index.html#Enteringintoanemploymentcontract">click here</a>.